-Spine bone animations are available in GUI animations as well as in game objects.
+Spine animated models can be added as GUI nodes as well as game object components.
 This manual explains how to use imported Spine animation data in GUI scenes.

-To make the contents of a Spine Scene resource available in a GUI scene, add it to the scene by right-clicking the Spine Scenes section of the scene in the Outline and select Add Spine Scene.
-Choose the Spine Scene you wish to use in the scene.
+Second, the contents of your Spine Scene resource must be available in your GUI scene.
+Add it by right-clicking the Spine Scenes section of the scene in the Outline and select Add ▸ Spine Scenes….
+Choose the Spine Scenes (one or more) you wish to use in the scene.

 Spine nodes can be controlled in runtime through script.
 To start an animation on a node, simply call the